UCLNatSci/2024/PHAS0026/_sources/pdes.md

 u(x, y) = f(ax + by).
 ```

-Then, calculate the derivatives for this particular form of the parameter $ p $ and substitute them in the original Equation (7.12).
+Then, calculate the derivatives for this particular form of the parameter $ p $ and substitute them in the original second order PDE.
 After the substitution, we obtain:

 ```{math}
 -Aa^2 - B ab + Cb^2 = \frac{d^2 f(p)}{dp^2}